-The metal band has accused the Duke Nukem developer of creating confusion through Ion Maiden's name and logo.
+The metal band accused the Duke Nukem developer of creating confusion through Ion Maiden's name and logo.
+3D Realms relented with a name change.

 The metal band Iron Maiden has filed a $2 million lawsuit in United States District Court, Central District of California.
 The group is still performing and selling merchandise, and has accused 3D Realms of using the band’s popularity to boost attention and sales of its game.
 (You can read the court filing below.)